-Tens of thousands of mourners have lined up to pay their respects to late South African President Nelson Mandela, whose body is lying in state for a third and final day in Pretoria.
+Mourners are continuing to pay their last respects to late South African president Nelson Mandela, as his body lies in state for a second day in Pretoria.